Environment Indoor Air Quality Assessment Using Fuzzy Inference

 Fuzzification

-Fuzzification is the process of converting crisp input data into fuzzy sets.
-For example, a CO2 level of 1000 ppm might be fuzzified as “High CO2” with a membership value of 0.8.
+Fuzzification is the process of converting crisp input data into fuzzy sets for assessment using fuzzy inference.
+For example, a CO2 level of 1000 ppm might be fuzzified as “High CO2” with a membership value of 0.8 in Dubai properties.

 Defuzzification

-Defuzzification is the process of converting fuzzy output back into crisp values, providing actionable insights.
-For instance, if the system determines that an area has “High CO2” and “Low Humidity,” it might recommend increasing ventilation to reduce CO2 levels.
-This relates directly to Environment Indoor Air Quality Assessment Using Fuzzy Inference.
+Defuzzification is the process of converting fuzzy output back into crisp values, providing actionable insights for assessment using fuzzy inference.
+For instance, if the system determines that a Dubai area has “High CO2” and “Low Humidity,” it might recommend increasing ventilation to reduce CO2 levels.

 Fuzzy Rule-Based Systems

-A fuzzy rule-based system (FRBS) consists of a set of if-then rules that define the relationships between input and output variables.
+A fuzzy rule-based system (FRBS) consists of a set of if-then rules that define the relationships between input and output variables for assessment using fuzzy inference.
 For example:

 If CO2 is High AND Humidity is Low THEN Ventilation Should Increase.